- Attraction Seating

 Be sure you read the Touring Tips (above) regarding things that may frighten children.

-The Gift Shop immediately following the What If Labs has computer-generated photos taken with Disney Characters.There is plenty of Figment merchandise in the form of mugs, T-shirts, key chains etc as well as Imagination Institute merchandise.
+The Gift Shop immediately following the ImageWorks has computer-generated photos taken with Disney Characters.There is plenty of Figment merchandise in the form of mugs, T-shirts, key chains etc as well as Imagination Institute merchandise.
 Occassionally you can find something with Dreamfinder on it as well.
 There are also some unusual etched Lucite gifts here -- the images they can etch into the material are really quite impressive!
-There are a number of Instant Photo booths by Kodak where, for a price, you can make your own Epcot Passport, Photo-ID Badge for the Imagination Institute, or picture postcards to send to friends and family!
+There are a number of Instant Photo booths where, for a price, you can make your own Epcot Passport, Photo-ID Badge for the Imagination Institute, or picture postcards to send to friends and family!

 Dr. Nigel Channing is played by Eric Idle from Monty Python's Flying Circus.

 The Journey to Imagination Pavilion that opened with Epcot Center provided a "child's-eye view of imagination".
 A spectacular 3-D journey in the Magic Eye Theater and the creative Image Works (on an upper floor) area were part of the original pavilion.
 Honey I Shrunk the Audience replaced Captain EO starring Michael Jackson.

 When the Journey to Imagination attraction first opened, Figment and Dreamfinder took you on a wondrous journey through your imagination.
 The original was "updated" in 1999 much to the displeasure of many fans.
 Dreamfinder was completely gone and Figment only had a short cameo appearance.
 It was rehabed once again and reopened June 1, 2002 (the version you now experience).